gbonk/s3wipe/README.md

   --path PATH            S3 path to delete (e.g. bucket/path)
-  --id ID                Your AWS access key ID (Optional) --key KEY              Your AWS secret access key (Optional) --token TOKEN          Your token.
-Typical in MFA (Optional) --profile PROFILE      The AWS Profile to use (Optional) --dryrun               Don't delete.
-Print what we would have deleted --quiet                Suprress all non-error output --batchsize BATCHSIZE  # of keys to batch delete (default 100) --maxqueue MAXQUEUE    Max size of deletion queue (default 10k) --delbucket            If S3 path is a bucket path, delete the bucket also --region               The Region to use (Optional) --key                  The Region to use (Optional)
+  --id ID                Your AWS access key ID (Optional) --key KEY              Your AWS secret access key (Optional) --token TOKEN          Your AWS session token.
+Typical in MFA (Optional) --profile PROFILE      The AWS Profile to use (Optional) --region REGION        The Region to use (Optional) --dryrun               Don't delete.
+Print what we would have deleted --quiet                Suppress all non-error output --batchsize BATCHSIZE  # of keys to batch delete (default 100) --maxqueue MAXQUEUE    Max size of deletion queue (default 10k) --delbucket            If S3 path is a bucket path, delete the bucket also
 ```

 ## Changelog

+_v0.0.2_

+    Added the additional options for connecting via region, using keys, etc and moved the code into a factory

 _v0.0.1_